Hengle/Nexus-Security.github.io/content/posts/2016-09-09-verticons-icon-pack-203-patched-apk-for.md

 \* 3900+ quality icons
 \* 6000+ thematic applications
 \* The masking of icons correctly implemented, brings uniformity to non-thematic icons by verticons
-\* Unique icon shape, not found in Android â¢ Oreo / Pie adaptive icons
+\* Unique icon shape, not found in Android ¢ Oreo / Pie adaptive icons
 \* Focus on details and creative design
 \* Constant user support and updates
 \* Server-based icon request tool